-Despite these questions still being focused on what people did during lockdown, they are gateway questions to steer conversation in a direction away from any potentially negative topics that could be sensitive for people who had a rough time during lockdown.
+Despite these questions still being focused on what people did during the lockdown, they are gateway questions to steer the conversation in a direction away from any potentially negative topics that could be sensitive for people who had a rough time during the lockdown.

-Be in a mindset where you’re wanting to create new memories with your friends and family and you don’t want to be in a situation where you’re having to relive a time where you weren’t happy.
+Be in a mindset where you want to create new memories with your friends and family, and you don’t want to be in a situation where you have to relive a time when you weren’t happy.

 2. Start with familiar places and activities that you enjoy